openmopac/mopac/src/matrix/README.md

 NOTE: remove diag_for_GPU & re-introduce diag, either as a historical method w/ a special keyword, or a new form of pseudo-diagonalization

-NOTE: MKL-specific routines have been removed from the code, but it may be worth considering the reintroduction of commands to set the number of threads:
+NOTE: MKL-specific routines have been removed from the rest of the code, but some remain here.

-    num_threads = mkl_get_max_threads()
+The code had been forcing the maximum number of threads using:

-    call mkl_set_num_threads(num_threads)
+    call mkl_set_num_threads(mkl_get_max_threads())

+but this is not a good idea and has been removed.
+It prevents single-thread use of MOPAC, and MKL has a sensible default (1 thread per core) if the number of threads isn't specified by MKL_NUM_THREADS.

 NOTE: some files in this folder should be migrated back to other components once their matrix operations have been isolated and implemented in a separate subroutine.